BadakalaYashwanth/StockSage/README.md

 - StockSage URL: https://startling-piroshki-342345.netlify.app/
 ## Project Overview

-FinTrack Pro is a comprehensive financial analytics platform designed to help investors track, analyze, and make informed decisions about stocks and mutual funds.
+StockSage  Pro is a comprehensive financial analytics platform designed to help investors track, analyze, and make informed decisions about stocks and mutual funds.
 The application provides an intuitive interface with real-time market data, advanced analytics, and portfolio management tools.

 ## Key Features